eso28599/resNMTF_paper/README.md

 ```
 If you want to use the ResNMTF rather than recreate the results, the `resnmtf` package is more appropriate, the repository of which can be found [here](https://github.com/eso28599/resnmtf).

-The repository is split into three folders; 'SimStudy' which reproduces the simulation study results, 'RealData' which contains the and 'Exploration' which contains code to reproduce additional figures from the paper.
+The repository is split into three folders; 'SimStudy' which reproduces the simulation study results, 'RealData' which contains the files to apply ResNMTF and other methods to several real datasets, and 'Exploration' which contains code to reproduce additional figures from the paper.

 ## SimStudy
 This folder contains scripts to reproduce the simulation study results.
-It is set up for use on a HPC and has the following set up:
+It is set up for use on a HPC and has the following structure:
 ```
 ├── Functions:
 │  ├── data_generation.r, functions to generate synthetic data